modio/modio-ue4-legacy/README.md

 ### Subscriptions

-Download and remove mods locally by subribing and unsubscribing.
+Download and remove mods locally by subscribing and unsubscribing.

 #### Subscribe